Author has written 16 stories for Harry Potter, Misc. Books, and Firefly.

 Prophecy: If you really must create a new prophecy, or alter the given one, please make sure it still makes sense.
 Also, if it bothers you so much, you can probably just write the entirety of canon without a prophecy and it would turn out the same.
 Who's to say that Voldemort still wouldn't have come after the Potter's without a prophecy?
 He probably still would, since his goal was systematic removal of all that oppose his dream for a better world.

 over-exubberant knowledge of magic.
 You know the obnoxious outcries of incredulity.
 It usually comes from Hermione, but other's have been known to blurt it out.
 An example would be "Oh my god!
 We don't learn the Scintillating Spear Slinging Charm until sixth year!"
 Or "Oh Em Gee, isn't (bone marrow igniting spell) Dark magic!?!?/!1?1?!!?"
 Or " Blaaaaah there's no way a second year could cast (fifth year spell)!?!?!"
 I can't be the only one who cringes at such sentences.
-How does someone get knowledge of the spell, such as the incantation, common name, and when the spell is taught, but yet doesn't learn it?
-It's like the whole world goes crazy because Harry opened up a book once, jesus fucking christ.
+It's like the whole world goes crazy because Harry opened up a book once outside of a classroom, jesus fucking christ.

 Slash.
 I guess it needs to be said.
 Everyone has their own things they like (I detest slash), but there are some that really gets on my nerves.
 Dark!Harry is supposed to be a complete badass, and Voldemort is the most dangerous Dark Lord for a hundred years.
 How does that happen if one is bottoming for the other... that's the exact opposite of awesome.
 Meek and Submissive are not things that should be happening to someone who can tear someone's skeleton out with a word.
 Half the problem stems from the fact that people can't write subtle slash.
 There's hundreds of thousands of stories where Harry's romantic life is a minor subplot as best, but as soon as its slash, half the story revolves around that and it's in your face the whole time.